 B) classifying different types of machine-generated text,

-and C) detecting mixed human and machine-generated content.
+C) and detecting mixed human and machine-generated content.

 The authors focused on subtask A, particularly its multilingual component, which included languages such as Arabic, Chinese, English, and Russian.
 The authors implemented a system combining two fine-tuned LLMs—Falcon-7B and Mistral-7B—with statistical detection methods using a two-step majority voting ensemble.
 They introduced per-language threshold calibration, meaning separate detection thresholds were applied for each language, improving detection accuracy across the multilingual dataset.
 The final model combined LLM-based predictions with statistical metrics such as entropy and rank to enhance performance.